stk-kriging/stk/README.md

 ## Quick Start

+   STK is meant to be compatible with Octave and Matlab(TM), and  can be automatically configured  with both software products.

    Run stk_init.m in Matlab(TM) or GNU Octave.

    Once the STK  is properly initialized,  you should be able to run the